DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 - building on locally on windows, (works fine on linux though)

-### list of reasons for using jekyll chirpy;
+### TLDR;
-- theme because it has inbuild GitHub pages support.
+>inbuild GitHub pages support.
-- accesibility
+>accesibility
-- And the detailed instuctions how to use and modify their theme.
+>detailed instuctions how to use and modify their theme.
-- able to use obsidian to eddit/keep track of my files.
+>able to use obsidian to edit/keep track of my files.
-- able to convert .MD files to post(html) that display automatically.
+>able to convert .MD files to post(html) that display automatically.
-- able to open in obsidian.
+>able to open in obsidian.
-- can act as an replacement for obsidian publish.
+>can act as an replacement for obsidian publish.